Redistributing wealth is a must to avoid class division and emergence of ‘two Singapores’: Pritam

 Returning to the metaphor of two Singapores, Mr Singh said an Institute of Policy Studies report on social capital in 2017 found that the sharpest social divisions in Singapore may be based on class, instead of race or religion.

-“Fiscal redistribution, better social protections and greater support for our most vulnerable Singaporeans must remain a mainstay of our future budgets,” he said.
+“Fiscal redistribution, better social protections and greater support for our most vulnerable Singaporeans must remain a mainstay of our future budgets,” he added.